 Yes, we accept AMEX, MasterCard, Visa, and debit cards.

 4. How long does it take to visit?

 Guests should allow at least 2 hours for their visit to Fort York.

 Fort York is open year-round, seven days a week, closed over the Christmas holiday season.
 For further information select operating hours or call 416-392-6907 for details.

 6. Where should I park?

 There is limited accessible and public parking in front of the Fort York Visitor Centre at 250 Fort York Blvd.
 Additional Green P parking is available at the corner of Fleet Street and Strachan Avenue.
-Access this lot via the westbound lane of Fleet Street and turn right onto Garrison Road (Garrison Road is marked by the 'Old Fort York' archway).
+Access this Green P lot via the westbound lane of Fleet Street and turn right onto Garrison Road (Garrison Road is marked by the ‘Old Fort York’ archway).
 This parking lot can also be accessed from Strachan Avenue.
 Once parked, visitors can walk along Fleet Street to Fort York Boulevard to the Visitor Centre entrance.

 7. How will I know where to go once I arrive?